 TextOut(100,200,'A man that looks on glass'); TextOut(100,300,'On it may stay his eye.'); TextOut(100,400,'Or if he pleaseth,'); TextOut(100,500,'Though it pass,'); TextOut(100,600,'And then the heavens espy.');

-(A detail: I've increased the Y value by 100 each time.
+(A detail: As you can see, I've simply increased the Y value by 100 each time.
 TextOut doesn't care how big you've set the text to print.
 For a given font size, 30 may be too big... and there would be huge vertical gaps, or too small, in which case, the fourth line would overlap the 3rd, the 3rd the 2nd, and the 2nd the first.

-That example drags me clicking and screaming to a topic I've been avoiding... the units of the first two parameters.
+That example drags me clicking and screaming to a topic I've been avoiding... the units of the first two parameters, the x and y location for where the text appears on the page.

-What they are is simple: They are pixels.
+The units are simple: The offsets are measured in pixels.
 Ah, yes, but how big is a pixel?
 If I put the second line 100 pixels further down the page than the first line, where does that put it?

-With my laser printer, with my Windows setup... as left (for now) after MS's latest "updates", that puts the second line a bit more than 4 mm below the first.
+With my laser printer, with my Windows setup... as left (for now) after MS's latest "updates" (bah), that puts the second line a bit more than 4 mm below the first.
 But with your printer, you may get a different result!
 Sigh.

 And do you remember "Abs(Canvas.TextHeight('I')" which we met a little while back?
 That will be a help to you, too.
 There are probably other such things.
 (See the links regarding TextExtent, TextRect at the bottom of this page for A-level material that may interest you... someday.
 For now, we have easier ways to scale the cats.)

-Don't try to write your own wordprocessor yet!
+But don't try to write your own wordprocessor just yet

 Start a new project.
 To exactly match what I am doing here use the following names.
 (If you do that, using "copy/paste" between here and your Lazarus IDE will be easier.)
 (I will try... eventually... to provide the finished code... but "building it up" for yourself will probably be a big help to you in trying to fully understand what is here.)